Pediatric Emergency Medicine Maintenance of Certification Application Requirements & Credentialing Process

 To begin the Pediatric Emergency Medicine Maintenance of Certification process, a physician must fulfill the following credential requirements.

-Diplomates applying for the Pediatric Emergency Medicine Maintenance of Certification Cognitive Expertise examination must be, or must have been, certified in Pediatric Emergency Medicine.
+Diplomates applying for the Pediatric Emergency Medicine Maintenance of Certification Cognitive Expertise Examination must be, or must have been within the last five years, certified in Pediatric Emergency Medicine.
 The physician must be a diplomate in good standing of the American Board of Emergency Medicine.
-The primary certification must be valid in order for the subspecialty certification to remain valid.

-Obtain a Pediatric Emergency Medicine Subspecialty Recertification Application
+Obtain and Complete a Pediatric Emergency Medicine MOC Application

-Physicians applying for the Pediatric Emergency Medicine Maintenance of Certification Cognitive Expertise examination must complete the current year’s application form.
-The application form is available from the ABEM office.
+Physicians applying for the Pediatric Emergency Medicine Maintenance of Certification Cognitive Expertise Examination must complete the current year’s application form.
+The application form can be obtained by contacting the ABEM office at 517-332-4800 ext.
+387, or firstname.lastname@example.org.

-Instructions for completing the Pediatric Emergency Medicine Maintenance of Certification application are included with the application.
+Instructions for completing the Pediatric Emergency Medicine MOC application are included with the application packet.
 Falsification of any part of the application or the required documentation may result in revocation of any certificate issued or other appropriate sanctions as set forth in the application.

-Physicians with questions about the credential requirements or any portion of the Pediatric Emergency Medicine Maintenance of Certification application should call the ABEM office for clarification and assistance before submitting their applications.
+Physicians with questions about the credential requirements or any portion of the Pediatric Emergency Medicine Maintenance of Certification application should contact the ABEM office for clarification and assistance before submitting their application.

 Submit the Application

-ABEM strongly encourages physicians to submit their applications well before the deadline dates and to mail them using a method that provides confirmation of delivery.
+Applications can be scanned and emailed or faxed, or sent via U.S. postal service.
+ABEM strongly encourages physicians to submit their applications well before the deadline dates and to send them using a method that provides confirmation of delivery.

 Physicians should also ensure that the postmark date is clearly discernable, since the postmark date is used to determine whether the application can be processed within the regular application cycle.